nicoleavans/ml-reference/notations and definitions.md

 $c$
 is a constant value, is zero).

 If the function we want to differentiate is not basic, we can find its derivative using the **chain rule**.
+(It is also possible to find partial derivatives with the chain rule.)
 For instance, if
 $F(x) = f(g(x))$
 , where
 $f$